roelfie/react-redux-udemy/README.md

 # Section 3: Communicating with Props

-Props (properties) are used to pass information to a React component in order to customize / configure it:
+Props (properties) are used to pass information to a React component in order to customize / configure it.

+You can use named properties:

 ```
 const Paragraph = (props) => {